KarrLab/obj_tables/docs/migration.rst

     still depend on exactly one upstream sentinel commit, s\ :sub:`1`, and are ancestors of exactly one downstream sentinel commit, s\ :sub:`2`.

-.. todo: important: modify the figure to illustrate a sentinel commit's domain and that it can contain schema changes
-.. todo: important: illustrate illegal sentinel commit configurations
+.. todo: important: illustrate illegal sentinel commit configurations in which schema change commits INCORRECTLY depend on multiple sentinels
-.. todo: important: remove schema changes files from the figure

 Configuration files
 ^^^^^^^^^^^^^^^^^^^